-This section provides information on installing the server into a rack unit with the rack rails provided.
-If the system has already been mounted into a rack, you can skip ahead to Sections 2-5 and 2-6.
+This section provides information on installing the 2027R-72RFTP+ into a rack unit with the rack rails provided.
 There are a variety of rack units on the market, which may mean the assembly procedure will differ slightly.
 You should also refer to the installation instructions that came with the rack unit you are using.

-Separating the Sections of the Rack Rails
+Identifying the Sections of the Rack Rails

-The chassis package includes two rail assemblies in the rack mounting kit.
-Each assembly consists of two sections: an inner fixed chassis rail that secures directly to the server chassis and an outer fixed rack rail that secures directly to the rack itself.
+You should have received two rack rail assemblies in the rack mounting kit.
+Each assembly consists of two sections: an inner fixed chassis rail that secures directly to the chassis and an outer rack rail that secures directly to the rack itself.